Thiruvananthapuram district

 The district covers an area of 2192 km2.
 At the 2011 census, it had a population of 3,301,427, making it the second most populous district in Kerala after Malappuram district.
 Its population density is the highest in Kerala, with 1,509 PD/km2.
 The district is divided into six subdistricts: Thiruvananthapuram, Chirayinkeezhu, Neyyattinkara, Nedumangadu, Varkala, and Kattakada.
 The urban bodies in the district are the Thiruvananthapuram Corporation, and the Varkala, Neyyattinkara, Attingal, and Nedumangad municipalities.

 Thiruvananthapuram district is located between 8.17°N 76.41°E and 8.54°N 77.17°E. At the southernmost extremity of the district, Kaliyikkavila is 54 km from Kanyakumari, the southernmost point on the Indian peninsula.
-33.75% of the population lives in urban areas.
+33.75% of the district population lives in urban areas.

 The district has three major rivers, several freshwater lakes, and over 300 ponds.
 Its eastern region is forested, northern regions are mostly under rubber cultivation and the remaining areas grow mixed dry-land crops of coconut, plantain, and tapioca, among others.
 Built-up areas and rice fields complete the land use pattern.